 “The emotional state of a very young child is very tied up in the parents,” explains Dr. Abigail Gewirtz, a professor at the University of Minnesota’s College of Education and Human Development and author of When the World Feels Like a Scary Place: Essential Conversations for Anxious Parents and Worried Kids.
 “The first thing I tell parents is to pay attention to their own emotions first.”

 Gewirtz acknowledges that it can be extraordinarily difficult for parents to observe their own emotional and psychological state independent of their children.
 The way a parent feels about the world, whether it be anxious or depressed, colors their experience.
 So, a parent who is overwhelmed by negative emotions will likely view their children’s behavior as negative regardless of how they are really behaving.

 These emotional filters can also create feedback loops of negativity.
 Children of parents experiencing postpartum depression, for instance, often display symptoms of anxiety and depression themselves — not because the symptoms are contagious, but because depression can result in parental behavior that causes kids to feel destabilized.

-So, from the outset, recognizing depression in young children requires parents to make an honest appraisal of their own emotional state.
+So, from the outset, recognizing depression in children requires parents to make an honest appraisal of their own emotional state.
 From there, a parent can determine if what they see in their child’s behavior is an artifact of parental perception or influenced by parental behavior.

 Once a baseline is set, parents should look for changes in child behavior that could be a sign of depression, Gewirtz says.
 “Look at differences in the way they are functioning.
 Look for a child who’s irritated or sad and withdrawn, particularly if being sad and withdrawn disrupts an activity that they used to be able to do,” she says.